Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Warm-up: Network Revenue Management under Limited Switches

 \subsection{Lower Bounds}

-In this section we show that when the switching budget is below $\DSL-1$ (at most $\DSL-2$), then a linear regret rate is inevitable.
-Recall that $\Pi[\DSL-2]$ stands for the family of admissible policies that make no more than $\DSL-2$ changes.
+In this section we show that when the switching budget is less than $\DSL-1$ (at most $\DSL-2$), then a linear regret rate is inevitable.
+Recall that $\Pi[\DSL-2]$ stands for the family of admissible policies that make at most $\DSL-2$ changes.